 Machine Learning (ML) enables the system to change and adapt to new information just as humans continue their educational learning over time.
 A subset of machine learning is Deep Learning where production systems mirror the human brain and recognize, process and act on emerging patterns exhibited by unstructured data.

-Natural Processing Language (NPL) is a separate computer science employed into AI solutions to enable devices to process and analyze the large amounts of data that human (natural) language represents.
+Natural Language Processing (NLP) is a separate computer science employed into AI solutions to enable devices to process and analyze the large amounts of data that human (natural) language represents.

 Predictive Analytics uses historical data, machine learning, and artificial intelligence to predict what will happen in the future.
 This historical data is fed into a mathematical model that considers key trends and patterns in the data.
 The model is then applied to current data to predict what will happen next.